 - Review the informational material about the signs of abuse and neglect of minors provided in Appendix A.

-- Before engaging in any College-run or –affiliated program or activity involving contact with minors: meet the requirements of this Policy relating to training (Section V) and criminal background checks (Section VI); meet any additional requirements that relate to the specific program or activity; and determine whether they are a mandated reporter under Pennsylvania law (Section VIII).
+- Before engaging in any College-run or –affiliated program or activity involving contact with minors: meet the requirements of this Policy relating to training (Section V) and criminal background checks (Section VI); meet any additional requirements that relate to the specific program or activity; and determine whether they are a mandated reporter under Pennsylvania law (Section VII).

 To the extent College faculty, staff, students and volunteers are participating in programs or activities run by a non-College organization or entity off campus, they should familiarize themselves with, and follow, the policies of the organization relating to interactions with minors and understand their legal obligations with respect to working with minors in the program setting.

-College students, faculty, staff and volunteers who participate in College-run or –affiliated programs or activities involving minors must complete appropriate training.
+College students, faculty, staff and volunteers who participate in College-run or affiliated programs or activities involving minors must complete appropriate training.
 At a minimum, training must include:

-- Basic warning signs of abuse or neglect of minors
+- Basic warning signs of child abuse.

 - Guidelines for protecting minors from emotional and physical abuse and neglect.